github2015david/Fast-tokenizers/README.md

 -
 ## 1. Application Overview
 GpuTokenize.cu and GpuTokenize.h
-C++ and Cuda application.
+...C++ and Cuda application.
-provides splitAndSaveToFile() or split() to tokenize a large input string into tokens.
+...provides splitAndSaveToFile() or split() to tokenize a large input string into tokens.

 CpuTokenize.cpp and CpuTokenize.h
 ..C++ application